hxcatehatesu/week8/README.md

-To run locally enter the command "uvicorn main:app --reload" To view the sales report the escret key is "assign"
+To run locally enter the command "uvicorn main:app --reload" To view the sales report the secret key is "assign"

 Needed installations:
 uvicorn